-• Fuel benchmark sub-installations:

-- Fuel use in this example installation outside the earlier mentioned sub-installations is found at two occasions: the dryer of the cement grinding plant, and in the magnesite burning. - The operator now has to assess if these two processes are considered to belong to sectors exposed to carbon leakage.
-The operator here concludes that both processes belong to sectors found on the CLL30.
-Consequently, only the "CL fuel benchmark sub-installation" is relevant in the example.

-• Process emissions sub-installations:

-The only process emissions not covered elsewhere are related to the decomposition of MgCO3 to MgO in the magnesite burning.
+- Fuel benchmark sub-installations: - Fuel use in this example installation outside the earlier mentioned sub-installations is found at two places: the dryer of the cement grinding plant, and in the magnesite burning. - The operator now has to assess if these two processes are considered to belong to sectors exposed to carbon leakage and whether the goods fall under CBAM or not.
+The operator here concludes that both processes belong to sectors found on the CLL31, but the CN codes are not listed in Annex I of the CBAM Regulation.
+Consequently, only the "CL, non-CBAM fuel benchmark sub-installation" is relevant in the example. - Process emissions sub-installations: - The only process emissions not covered elsewhere are related to the decomposition of MgCO3 to MgO in the magnesite burning kiln.
 As stated under the fuel benchmarks, this process can be considered to belong to a sector exposed to carbon leakage.
-Therefore the "CL process emissions sub-installation" is relevant.
+Therefore the "CL, non-CBAM process emissions sub-installation" is relevant.